Skip to content

 How much does it cost to test insulation for asbestos?+

 A NATA-accredited laboratory test on a single sample is usually in the range of about $40–140 per sample.
 That's a small price next to the cost, and mess, of removing and replacing a whole roof's worth of insulation that turns out to have been perfectly safe all along.
-My honest advice is the same every time: test, don't panic; test, don't rip out.
-Let the lab result make the decision, not a sales pitch or a vague worry.
+My advice is the same every time: test, don't panic; test, don't rip out.
+Let the lab result make the decision, not a vague worry.

 My cellulose doesn't seem to be working.
 Is the product the problem?+